aces/Loris-MRI/docs/scripts_md/delete_imaging_upload.md

   - $keepDefaced: whether the defaced files should be kept or not.

 RETURNS:
-  - A reference on a hash of the names of the scan types to delete: key => scan type name value => 1 or 0 depending on whether the name is valid or not.
+  - A reference on a hash of the names of the scan types to delete: key => scan type name, value => 1 or 0 depending on whether the name is valid or not.

 ### getTarchiveSeriesIDs($dbh, $filesRef)